-The Blink Mini certainly isn’t the only small smart indoor security camera that allows remote monitoring of your home, but it is one of the cheapest.
+The Blink Mini certainly isn’t the only small smart indoor security camera (opens in new tab) that allows remote monitoring of your home, but it is one of the lowest-priced.
 It’s the lowest priced camera in Blink’s range (by some margin), making it one of the best cheap security cameras around.

 Blink’s whole range has recently made something of a generational shift from the now discontinued XT series in exactly this direction.
 The older systems had lifetime subscription-free storage (at a higher cost of entry).
 Unlike other brands, however, fee-free home storage remains a part of Blink’s ethos and though it can’t do it out of the box, even the Mini’s can make use of the blink hub accessory.
 In other words, the Mini doesn’t close any doors, but like many smart cameras it cannot record on its own.